Skip to content

 simmate engine start-worker --close-on-empty-queue --nitems-max 10

-1. --close-on-empty-queue shuts down the worker when the queue is empty.
-This helps release computational resources for others. --nitems-max limits the number of workflows each worker will run.
-Short-lived workers help maintain the health of a cluster and also allow other SLURM jobs to cycle through the queue -- avoiding the hogging of resources.
+1. --close-on-empty-queue shuts down the worker when the queue is empty, freeing up computational resources. --nitems-max limits the number of workflows each worker will run.
+Short-lived workers help maintain the health of a cluster and allow other SLURM jobs to cycle through the queue, preventing resource hogging.

 6) Monitor the output and log files for any issues.
-Important error information can also be accessed in the command line:
+Important error information can also be accessed via the command line:

 simmate engine stats